Volunteer FAQ

 We are able to hold spots until April 1st, but please remember that our office and/or your coordinator will officially confirm your spot on the crew based on previous year's performance, etc. See the steps above in “How do I confirm my intentions for the next year?”.
 If you wish to return but the April 1st deadline has passed, contact the Volunteer Office or your coordinator directly.

-We give priority to current volunteers requesting crew changes, and do our best to let people know if we can accommodate their request mid-late April.
-We will contact you directly to confirm your crew for the year.
+We give priority to current volunteers requesting crew changes, and do our best to let people know if we can accommodate their request by mid-late April.
+This time may be longer, depending on the number of Crew Change Requests received.
+We will contact you directly by email to confirm your crew for the year.
+Please do not email us before May 15 to inquire about placement.
+If you have not heard from us by then, send us an email at volunteers@edmontonfolkfest.org

 If you are returning to your same crew and you confirmed your intentions on MyVolunteerPage.com, your coordinator will be the one to contact you.